Skip to content

 Special symbols

 Since v0.61, UnoCSS supports special symbols to define additional meta information for your generated CSS.
-You can access symbols from the second argument of the dynamic rule matcher function.
+You can access the symbols from the symbols object from @unocss/core or the second argument of the dynamic rule matcher function.

 For example: